 - Charmander's original trainer Damien was an abusive boy who told him that he'd come back for him, even when he had no intention of.
 He didn't even care that Charmander would have died due to his Undying Loyalty causing him to stay on the rock even in a storm.
 Pignite's trainer Shamus was an expy of Damien.

-- Spectacularly averted by Marvel Comics' Doctor Doom, who lost a match against Squirrel Girl and her battalion of squirrels because Doom refuses to be cruel to small, cute critters.
+- Spectacularly subverted by Marvel Comics' Doctor Doom, who lost a match against Squirrel Girl and her battalion of squirrels because Doom refuses to be cruel to small, cute critters.
 "Doom is never petty."

 - In Afterlife with Archie, when she was ten, Cheryl's puppy choked on her leash.
 Her Crazy Jealous Guy brother Jason killed her because Cheryl loved Sugar too much.
 It's later implied their relationship is at least somewhat forced by Jason.